Malta, Illinois: Schools

-For many years Malta was served by Malta Community Unit School District 433.
-The District had what was originally a single school house (K-12) in Village limits and eventually a secondary school (7-12) off of Route 38, keeping grades K-6 at the original building.
+For many years, Malta was served by Malta Community Unit School District 433.
+The District had what was originally a single schoolhouse (K-12) in Village limits and eventually a secondary school (7–12) off of Route 38, keeping grades K-6 at the original building.
 District 433 was absorbed into neighboring DeKalb Community Unit School District 428 in 2000.